aditya2072/Crework/3Week/README.md

 ### [Installation](https://tailwindcss.com/docs/installation)
 For seeing your designs and to get faster output you can install through CDN.
-To avoid any errors and for production it is must be installed thru Tailwind CLI way for better results.
+To avoid any errors and for production it  must be installed through Tailwind CLI way for better results.

 ### Process
-Created a Sneaker Landing page using HTML CSS and Tailwind CSS achieved following:
+Created a Sneaker Landing page using HTML CSS and Tailwind CSS by following these steps:
-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
+ 1. Created a navbar with help of nav tag which has nested <div> element  with help of Tailwind Utility Classes
+ 2. Created a section tag which has two div elements to contain left and right side content and aligned them with flex and tailwind utility classes.
-- Switch the large product image by clicking on the small thumbnail images.
+ 3. Created a image containers for left side where you can switch the large product image by hovering on the small thumbnail images by using tailwind cSS and to change the image on hovering used basic javascript with DOM manipulation
+ 4. Created a container using tailwind utility classes for product description.